PBernalPolo/OrientationEstimationTest2017/cpp/README.md

 - OrientationEstimator > MUKF > MUKFcMRP
 - OrientationEstimator > MUKF > MUKFcRV
 - OrientationEstimator > MadgwickAHRS
+Some configuration parameters are defined in
+- config.h

 The test is implemented in:
 - OE_Tester